keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/Initial Access/RDP Bruteforce/writeup.md

 ![answer](splunk_failed_detection.png)

-We cans ee multiple failed events from source ip 192.168.1.6 on target user Test.
+We can see multiple failed events from source ip 192.168.1.6 on target user Test.

 We can also see successful login after failed attempt using following query

-### index=* host="DESKTOP-JJ21L1B" EventCode=4624 Logon_Type=3 Account_Name=Test Source_Network_Address=192.168.1.6
+### index=* host="DESKTOP-JJ21L1B" EventCode=4624 Logon_Type=10 Account_Name=Test Source_Network_Address=192.168.1.6
 ### | stats count by Account_Name Source_Network_Address
 ### | sort - count

 ![answer](splunk_successful_detection.png)

-As usual we can see successful login from attcker.
+As usual we can see successful login from attacker.

 --------------------------------------------------------------